Cedric Ceballos: Playing career

 In 2002, Ceballos signed with Israeli team Hapoel Tel Aviv, but was waived after a couple of games.
-Shortly after, he moved to Russia and was signed by BC Lokomotiv Mineralnye Vody.
-He also played for the San Miguel Beermen in the Philippine Basketball Association (PBA).
+Shortly afterward, he moved to Russia and was signed by BC Lokomotiv Mineralnye Vody.
+Ceballos also played for the San Miguel Beermen in the Philippine Basketball Association (PBA).

-In late 2004, he signed with the Los Angeles Stars from the ABA.

-Ceballos later became employed by the Phoenix Suns as their in-arena emcee and host of a weekly webcast, "Nothin' but Net".
-He also hosted a morning music program for Phoenix, Arizona rhythm & blues radio station MEGA 104.3 FM.
+In late 2004, Ceballos signed with the Los Angeles Stars from the ABA.
+He later became employed by the Suns as their in-arena emcee and host of a weekly webcast, "Nothin' but Net".
+Ceballos also hosted a morning music program for Phoenix, Arizona rhythm & blues radio station MEGA 104.3 FM.

 In March 2007, the Phoenix Flame of the IBL announced the signing of Ceballos for its inaugural season in the league, but he quickly moved behind the lines as an assistant coach the next month.

 Ceballos has toured with the "USA Legends".
 On June 19, 2011, the USA Legends defeated the Indonesian NBL All Star team 97–79, with Ceballos being the unofficial MVP of the game.
 A notable highlight of Ceballos' performance during the game was when he donned one of the Indonesian player's jerseys and played for the Indonesian team over a stretch of a few possessions, scoring a breakaway dunk during one of them.

 Ceballos later became part owner of the American Basketball Association's Arizona Scorpions, and also played for the team.

 Personal life

 Ceballos was invited to play for the Mexico national basketball team in the 1992 Summer Olympics.
-He is also a second cousin of his former Lakers teammate Kobe Bryant.
-Their grandfathers were brothers.
+He is also a second cousin of his former Lakers teammate Kobe Bryant as their grandfathers were brothers.

 In 2011, Ceballos suffered "a series of small heart attacks", as described by his publicist.
-He successfully recovered by undergoing an angioplasty with two stents placed in his heart.
+Ceballos successfully recovered by undergoing an angioplasty with two stents placed in his heart.

-In 2021, he contracted COVID-19 and posted photos of himself in the intensive care unit.
-On September 13, he tweeted that he was free of COVID-19, but was still having difficulty breathing and walking.
+In 2021, Ceballos contracted COVID-19 and posted photos of himself in the intensive care unit.
+On September 13, he tweeted that he was free of COVID, but was still having difficulty breathing and walking.

 In media

 In 1996, Ceballos made a guest appearance on the PBS children's series The Puzzle Place.
 The following year, he played himself on an episode of Living Single titled "High Anxiety".
 In 1998, Ceballos was a guest panelist on the Nickelodeon game show Figure It Out.

 Ceballos also worked on the album titled B-Ball's Best Kept Secret, a 1994 record featuring tracks of an array of early 1990s NBA players.
-He is featured on multiple tracks performing with hip-hop star Warren G on "Flow On" and later on the track "Ya Don't Stop" also featuring fellow NBA All-Star Dana Barros and rappers Grand Puba, Sadat X, AG and Diamond D.
+He is featured on multiple tracks performing with hip-hop star Warren G on "Flow On" and later on the track "Ya Don't Stop" also featuring fellow NBA All-Star Dana Barros and rappers Grand Puba, Sadat X, AG, and Diamond D.

 Ceballos appeared along with Shawn Marion in the 30th season of The Amazing Race.
-They finished in ninth place, having raced a total of four legs.
+They finished in ninth place out of 11 teams, having raced a total of four legs.